cathei/BakingSheet/README.md

 # BakingSheet 🍞
 Easy datasheet management for C# and Unity.
 Supports Excel, Google Sheet, JSON and CSV format.
 It has been used for several mobile games that released on Google Play and AppStore.

-## BakingSheet 4.0 is here!
-With BakingSheet 4.0, you can [export and import with Unity's ScriptableObject](docs/scriptable-object.md).
-Also, major support for [AssetPath](docs/asset-path.md) and customizable [ValueConverter](docs/value-converter.md) has been added!
-Note that .unitypackage will not be provided anymore.
-Please [add git package from Package manager, or install via OpenUPM](#install).

 ## Table of Contents
 * [Concept](#concept)
 * [Features](#features)